 If a restricted domain of $\States$ or $\SxA$ is preferred, then our invariance results can be adapted in a straightforward manner.
 In general, since we are effectively considering a subspace of candidate reward functions for transformations, ambiguity can only decrease.
 In particular, these restrictions have two main consequences.

 Firstly, the reward function transformation of $S'$-redistribution vanishes to the identity transformation, since it allows variation only in the successor state argument of the reward function, which is now impossible.
 This reduces the effective ambiguity of the $Q$-function and all derivative objects.
 Notably, the $Q$-function uniquely identifies the reward function, and Boltzmann policies have the same invariances as Boltzmann comparisons between trajectories.
-Restricting the domain to $\States$ means the (state) value function for an arbitrary known policy also uniquely identifies the reward function, but doesn't otherwise alter the invariances we have explored.
+Restricting the domain to $\States$ means the (state) value function for an arbitrary known policy also uniquely identifies the reward function but doesn't otherwise alter the invariances we have explored.

-Secondly, for most MDPs, the available potential shaping transformations are restricted, but not eliminated.
-The function added in a potential shaping transformation ($\discount \cdot \Phi(s') - \Phi(s)$) nominally depends on the successor state of the transition.
+Secondly, for most MDPs, the available potential-shaping transformations are restricted, but not eliminated.
+The function added in a potential-shaping transformation ($\discount \cdot \Phi(s') - \Phi(s)$) nominally depends on the successor state of the transition.
 Some transformed reward functions may rely on this dependence, falling outside of the restricted domain.
 However, some non-zero transformations will usually remain.
 For example, in a discounted MDP without terminal states, a non-zero constant potential function $\Phi(s) = k$ does not \emph{effectively} depend on $s$, and the reward transformation of adding $\discount \cdot \Phi(s') - \Phi(s) = (\discount - 1)\cdot k$ to a reward function does not introduce a dependence on $s'$.
-In general, the set of remaining potential shaping transformations will depend on the network structure of the MDP.
-At the extreme, in a deterministic MDP with state-action rewards, all potential shaping transformations are permitted, since a dependence on $s'$ can be satisfied by $a$.
+In general, the set of remaining potential-shaping transformations will depend on the network structure of the MDP.
+At the extreme, in a deterministic MDP with state-action rewards, all potential-shaping transformations are permitted, since a dependence on $s'$ can be satisfied by $a$.